Mission & History

 In May, Woodlands dedicated the Quiet Trail, an inspirational walking path for the entire Woodlands and Lake Forest community in memory of Teddy Ebersol.

 Woodlands celebrated 10 years of Vienna exchange with Sacré Couer Wien, our sister school in Vienna, Austria with the arrival of 11 students in March.

-In May Woodlands will launch the Global Odyssey program which provides every Woodlands Academy student with an international experience, either immersive or through a special class, in order to spark her global curiosity and develop her global competence.
+In May Woodlands launched the Global Odyssey program which provides every Woodlands Academy student with an international experience, either immersive or through a special class, in order to spark her global curiosity and develop her global competence.